What is a Post Supervisor?

 What does a Post Supervisor do?

-What role does a Post Supervisor play?
+What skills does a Post Supervisor need?

 While a college degree is not strictly necessary to become a Post Supervisor, having a degree in film studies, communications, or a related field can be highly beneficial.
 Education in these areas provides a foundational understanding of film theory, production processes, and the technical aspects of post-production.
 However, practical experience in film editing, sound design, or another post-production role is often more crucial.
 Many Post Supervisors start their careers in assistant roles within the post-production department and work their way up by gaining extensive hands-on experience.